Characterization of Circular-arc Graphs: III. Chordal Graphs: Proof of Theorem

-For each $i = 1, \ldots, p - 1$, let~$w_{i}$ be the witness of the edge~$x_{i} x_{i+1}$ if it is collateral (if and only if at least one of its ends is in~$N_G(s)$ by Proposition~\ref{lem:nonadjacent->dominate}).
-We argue that
+For distinct~$i, j\in \{0, 1, 2\}$, let~$w_{ij}$ be a witness of the edge~$v_{i} u_{j}$ if it is collateral, and let~$W$ denote the set of witnesses.
+Note that~$U$ and~$W$ are disjoint by Proposition~\ref{lem:nonadjacent->dominate}.
+We claim that